 {\bf Block Coordinate Descent (CD) for the Group-SVM problem:} We describe a cyclical proximal block coordinate (CD) descent algorithm~\cite{wright2015coordinate} for the smooth hinge-loss function with the group regularizer.
-This method exhibits superior numerical performance when compared to a full gradient descent algorithm.
+For the group-SVM experiments considered in Section~\ref{sec: computation}, the block CD approach was found to exhibit superior numerical performance compared to a full gradient-based procedure.
 We note that~\cite{blockCD-lasso} explore block CD like algorithms for a different class of group Lasso type problems\footnote{The authors in~\cite{blockCD-lasso} consider a different class of problems than those studied here; and use exact minimization for every block (they use a squared error loss function).} and our approaches differ.

 We perform a proximal gradient step on the $g$th group of coefficients (with all other blocks and $\beta_0$ held fixed) via:

 where $\left\{ \nabla F^{\tau} (\cdot) \right\}_{\mathcal{I}_g }$ denotes the gradient restricted to the coordinates $\mathcal{I}_g$ and $C^{\tau}_g$ is its associated Lipschitz constant: $C^{\tau}_g = \sigma_{\max} (\mathbf{X}^T_{\mathcal{I}_g} \mathbf{X}_{\mathcal{I}_g} ) / 4 \tau$.
 We cyclically update the coefficients across each group $g\in[G]$ and then update $\beta^0$.
 This continues till some convergence criterion is met.